rfzahid/minimal-mistakes/_posts/2019-04-21-Arsenal - Outdated style of attack?.md

 title: Arsenal - Outdated style of attack?
 categories: [sports]
 tags: [arsenal, football]
-img: shocked.jpg
 classes: wide
 ---

 Hello everyone.
-I am back with another criticism of how bad we are not just in defence but in also how we build our attack.
+I am back with another criticism of how bad we are not just in defence but also in how we build our attack.
 I felt strange writing this as hardly anyone discuss about how we build our attack and generally not many critics are out there having a go at our attacking style.
 So thought I may well put this out in front of you:

 > "Our defence is woeful yes!
 But our style of attack is even more pathetic."